A term referring to a condition where a woman has had three or more miscarriages.

 A hormone produced by the pituitary gland to stimulate the adrenal glands.
 Excessive levels may lead to fertility problems.

 Scar tissue occurring in the abdominal cavity, fallopian tubes, or inside the uterus.
-Adhesions can interfere with transport of the egg and implantation of the embryo in the uterus.
+Adhesions can interfere with the transport of the egg and implantation of the embryo in the uterus.

 Male hormones produced by the adrenal gland which, when found in excess, may lead to fertility problems in both men and women.
 Excess androgens in the woman may lead to the formation of male secondary sex characteristics and the suppression of LH and FSH production by the pituitary gland.
 Elevated levels of androgens may be found in women with polycystic ovaries, or with a tumor in the pituitary gland, adrenal gland, or ovary.
 May also be associated with excess prolactin levels.